๐Ÿ‘๏ธโ€๐Ÿ—จ๏ธFormal Logic I

 Self-Check Questions

-1. Which two paradoxes share the same logical structure but differ in whether they threaten formal systems?
-What makes one "merely impossible" and the other "unavoidable"?
+1. Russell's Paradox and the Barber Paradox share the same logical structure but differ in whether they threaten formal systems.
+What makes one "unavoidable" under naive set theory and the other "merely impossible"?

 2. If asked to identify a paradox that challenges bivalence through vagueness rather than self-reference, which paradox would you choose, and what makes it structurally different from the Liar?

-3. Compare Curry's Paradox and the Liar Paradox: both involve self-reference, but why is Curry's considered more dangerous to logical systems?
+3. Both Curry's Paradox and the Liar Paradox involve self-reference.
+Why is Curry's considered more dangerous to logical systems?
+What's the difference between local contradiction and global triviality?

 5. Which paradoxes would you cite as evidence that natural language contains features that resist formalization?
-What specific mechanism do they exploit?
+What specific mechanism does each exploit?